Healing the Shame-Based Self in Sexual Recovery

-The saying, “there is nothing worse than a reformed smoker” applies even more intensely when dealing with sexual addicts.
-While it is true that early recovery requires a clear and well-defined sexual plan and often may require a period of celibacy, I never cease to be amazed by the degree of judgment, sexual anorexia and fear that can be generated by sex addicts who actually chose to engage in some form sex of in their early part of their recovery.
-Desperate to ‘do it right’, knowing the stakes are very high, most sex addicts have good reasons to be guarded about their early sexual choices and behaviors.
-However, what often gets dragged into the sexual decision making process is the perfectionism, shame and self-hatred which drove the addictive behaviors in the first place.
-While the first few months of sexual recovery necessarily require somewhat rigid boundaries, beyond that it is essential to help addicts negotiate the line between healthy sexual recovery and a healthy nurturing self.
+Early recovery requires a clear and well-defined sexual plan that often requires a period of celibacy.
+Often times though, this leads to unhealthy judgment, sexual anorexia, and fear.
+Desperate to “recover right”, most sex addicts are guarded about their early sexual choices and behaviors.
+Sex addicts often drag perfectionism, shame, and self-hatred into their sexual decision making process, which is what drove the addictive behaviors in the first place.
+While the first few months of sexual recovery does require somewhat rigid boundaries, it is essential to help addicts negotiate the line between healthy sexual recovery and a healthy nurturing of self.

-I recall a story that demonstrates this.
-Many years ago, when I was first providing inpatient treatment for Dr. Carnes, we had a number of stuffed animals available for hugging in our hospital dayroom.
-Between the cute teddy’s and cuddly puppies was a particularly ugly, green humpbacked dragon stuffed animal with only one eye and big felt ridges all along its’ yellow-green tail.
-One day as I walked past the dayroom I saw a few of the male patients kicking this creature around the room and calling it names.
-As I got closer I stopped them and asked them why they were abusing this ugly, but otherwise harmless unfortunate dragon.
-One patient replied, “He’s green and ugly, he reminds me of my addict and I am kicking him around because that is how I feel about my addiction.
+When I provided inpatient treatment for Dr. Carnes, we had stuffed animals for hugging in our hospital day room.
+Between the cute stuffed animals was an ugly, humpbacked dragon with only one eye.
+Once, as I walked past, I saw some patients kicking this creature around and calling it names.
+I stopped and asked why they were abusing this ugly, but harmless, dragon.
+One patient replied, “He’s green and ugly and reminds me of my addiction.
+I’m kicking him around because that is how I feel about my addiction.
 I hate it and want to kill it off, that is why I am here.”
-As the other addicts participating in this rather unusual inpatient soccer match nodded their heads something in their attitude just struck me as wrong.
-I realized then and believe still now that the addict can never be “killed off”, that hating and controlling the addict part of the self can only lead back to shame and unmanageability.
+As the other addicts nodded their heads, something in their attitude struck me as wrong.
+I realized then that it is impossible to “kill off” the addiction, and that hating and controlling the addict part of themselves could only lead back to shame and problems.

-As you get to do in addiction group work, especially in inpatient treatment, I sat down with the guys right there that afternoon and we turned that time into a group treatment experience.
-I closed the door and we spent a good hour doing gestalt work talking to that poor ugly stuffed dragon.
-We spoke to him about how we had dishonored him, understanding how he, as our addict, had only tried to help us become aware of our needs and encourage us to reach out for nurturing, validation and support.
-We acknowledged that in our active addiction we hadn’t ever responded to his call in ways that respected him.
-We told him, each in our own way, that in recovery we were committed to loving and appreciating him, knowing that he was not going away, but would remain in us as a guide and observer, that it was our job to listen to him and respond appropriately.
-Respecting the silent hurt child that our addict is inside, who longing for acknowledgement and help, angry about having been ignored and shut out, found sex as a means to finally get noticed and validated, we took the time to say, “thanks for helping us survive, we see you, we will listen now, we will take care of you now, you don’t have to do this job inside of us alone.
-We can work together without shame”.
+That afternoon, I sat down with the guys and we had a group treatment experience.
+For an hour, we did gestalt work talking to that poor, ugly stuffed dragon.
+We spoke to him about how we had dishonored him, understanding how he, as our addict, had only tried to help us become aware of our needs and encourage us to reach out for nurturing, validation, and support.
+We acknowledged that in our active addiction that we hadn’t ever responded to his call in ways that respected him.
+Each of us told him that in recovery we were committed to loving and appreciating him.
+We understood that he was not going away, but would remain in us as a guide and observer.
+It was our job to listen and respond to him appropriately.
+Our addict, who longed for acknowledgement and help, had been angry about being ignored and shut out, and had found sex as a means for attention and validation.
+We each took this opportunity to say, “Thanks for helping us survive, we see you, we will listen now, we will take care of you.
+We can work together without shame.”